Tullio Regge: Biography

 Regge obtained the laurea in physics from the University of Turin in 1952 under the direction of Mario Verde and Gleb Wataghin, and a PhD in physics from the University of Rochester in 1957 under the direction of Robert Marshak.
 From 1958 to 1959 Regge held a post at the Max Planck Institute for Physics where he worked with Werner Heisenberg.
 In 1961 he was appointed to the chair of Relativity at the University of Turin.
 He also held an appointment at the Institute for Advanced Study from 1965 to 1979.
-He was emeritus professor at the Polytechnic University of Turin while contributing work at CERN as a visiting scientist.
-Regge died on October 23, 2014.
+He was an emeritus professor at the Polytechnic University of Turin while contributing work at CERN as a visiting scientist.
+Regge died on 23 October 2014.
 He was married to Rosanna Cester, physicist, by whom he had three children: Daniele, Marta and Anna.

 In 1959, Regge discovered a mathematical property of potential scattering in the Schrödinger equation—that the scattering amplitude can be thought of as an analytic function of the angular momentum, and that the position of the poles determines power-law growth rates of the amplitude in the purely mathematical region of large values of the cosine of the scattering angle (i.e. $\cos(\theta)\rightarrow \infty$, requiring complex angles).
 This formulation is known as Regge theory.

 In the early 1960s, Regge introduced Regge calculus, a simplicial formulation of general relativity.
 Regge calculus was the first discrete gauge theory suitable for numerical simulation, and an early relative of lattice gauge theory.
 In 1968 he and G. Ponzano developed a quantum version of Regge calculus in three space-time dimensions now known as the Ponzano-Regge model.
 This was the first of a whole series of state sum models for quantum gravity known as spin foam models.
 In mathematics, the model also developed into the Turaev-Viro model, an example of a quantum invariant.

+In the mid-1960s he was approached by Radical period furniture manufacturer Gufram, for whom he "transformed a mathematical quartic function into a volume with intentionally ergonomic characteristics" to create the design for his 1968 Detecma seat.

+Married to the physicist Rosanna Cester, whom he met in the USA in 1954, the couple had three children, Daniele, Marta and Anna.

+He died at the San Luigi hospital in Orbassano on 23 October 2014 at the age of 83 due to complications from pneumonia.
+The civil funeral rite took place in the Farewell Hall of the Monumental Cemetery of Turin, where the body was cremated.

+Along with Piero Angela, in 1990 he co-founded the CICAP, covering the role of scientific senior consultant in place of Edoardo Amaldi.

+According to his daughter Anna, Tullio Regge spoke seven languages: English, German, French, Spanish, Russian and Hebrew because he would like to read the Bible in its original language, while discussing with the Jehovah Witnesses.

+He is considered to be the most influential Italian physicist of the 20th century, after Enrico Fermi.